 Jennifer can provide general counselling sessions (see Focused Psychological Strategies) for which the fee is subsidised by a Medicare rebate if a valid referral is provided by a GP (under a GP Mental Health Plan), or a letter of referral from a Psychiatrist or Paediatrician.
 These sessions can be particularly valuable for people with a brain impairment and associated mental health problem.

-For fee structure, referral form and consent form, click the 3 links below:
+For referral form click the link below:

 Master trainer in Youth Mental Health First Aid.
 Linda has delivered more than 50 Mental Health First Aid courses.
 She is a retired mental health nurse with over 40 years of experience.
 Linda has worked extensively in the education field as a mental health promotion officer.